banner

 }

-// Run all property triggers based on the current state of the properties.
+// Run all property triggers based on current state of the properties.

 am.QueueBuiltinAction(queue_property_triggers_action, "queue_property_triggers");